To find a branch near you, please enter your town or postcode:

 In the last 20 years or so, the company has begun to sell more and more in the way of clothing and footwear.
 Outdoor country clothing, work wear, safety wear, work and safety boots, wellies and wellingtons are now in constant demand in the company’s showrooms.

-The network of branches has expanded in this time to 19 locations.
-Fourteen of these branches are in East Anglia and five of them are situated south of the River Thames in Surrey, East Sussex, West Sussex and Kent.
+The network of branches has expanded in this time to 18 locations.
+Fourteen of these branches are in East Anglia and four of them are situated south of the River Thames in Surrey, East Sussex, West Sussex and Kent.

-Still very much a family firm, the Managing Director is Colin Ernest Doe, and Colin’s son, Angus Ernest is the Service Director.
+Still very much a family firm, the Chairman is Colin Ernest Doe, and Colin’s son, Angus Ernest is the Managing Director.

 Ernest Doe Power